While I’m writing this post, I can see Ella through the video monitor, coloring and listening to yet another installment of the Boxcar Children.

 - Mrs. Piggle-Wiggle by Betty MacDonald.
 We’d read these books before, but she loved the audio versions and listened to them all right before she got hooked on . . .

 - The Boxcar Children by Gertrude Chandler Warner.
 Have I mentioned this twelve times already?
 She is seriously in love with them and hasn’t listened to anything else in the last 4 months.
+My second daughter also developed a massive love for these audio books when she was 4 and 5.

-P.S.
-If you’re looking for audiobook recommendations for older kids and adults, here are my 25 favorites.
+And if you’re looking for audiobook recommendations for older kids and adults, here are my 25 favorites.